Johnny Five, how to use a REPL

 Because the command returns a reference to the LCD object.
 This is to let us chain commands together, like this:

 If you don’t run clear(), any new thing you write is going to be appended to the one already there.
+Run the print twice in a row and you’ll see the text double up.
+Add clear() in front and the display resets first.

-lcd.cursor(1, 0).print("Johnny-Five!")
+lcd.cursor(1, 0).print('Johnny-Five!')

 Physical LCD display on breadboard showing Hello from on first row and Johnny-Five! on second row